chandelieraxel/common-IT-questions/README.md

 -   First, as implied before, having made personnal project will build you **experience** that you can show to recruiters.
 Having one or two projects will really make you stand out.
 -   Second, this is one the best way to solidify your skills.
 You could watch hours and hours of videos, if you never build something with it, it'll never really print into your mind.

-### What kind of projects should I build ?

-<a name="building-projects"></a>

-_Disclaimer: My knowledge is limited to web development, feel free to suggest others projects._

-For a very basic project to get my hand dirty I would recommend a simple CRUD projects.
-(Based on ..
-Cats ?
-Racoons ?
-Up to you !)

-If you want to go deeper and don't really feel to decide what kind of design your project should have nor what kind of features you should add, clone an already existing website.
-Twitter ?
-Dev.to ?
-Netflix ?

-Here's some "intermediate" features that come to my mind :

-Authentification (maybe through third-parties such as Google / Github ?)
-Manage different roles within your project (Admins / Regular users) Try to add some nice transitions effects (if CSS is your thing)

-The important part is not to get bored of the project, which decisions about UI/UX tend to do IMO.
-(Unless that's what you like, then it's totally fine)

 ### What skills recruiter are looking for ?

 <a name="skills-for-recruiters"></a>